How to generate an SSH key pair

 You must upload the content of the public part of the SSH key pair you just generated to the Scaleway interface.
 This is then transferred to your Instance during the boot process.
 You can then connect and authenticate from your local machine, where your private key is stored, to the remote Instance, where the public key can be found.

-Paste the content of the public key (which you copied in the previous step) into the pop-up box, and optionally add a description.
-Then click Add an SSH key.
+Enter a name for your SSH key, paste the content of the public key copied earlier into the Public key box, then click Add SSH key.

-You will now be able to connect to your Instances via SSH.
+You can now connect to your Instances via SSH.

 If you have any difficulties connecting to an Instance after uploading a new public SSH key to your Project, try the following: